zirition/unclutter-directory/README.md

 # Unclutter Directory

 Unclutter Directory is a Python-based tool for organizing files in a directory according to specified rules.
 It allows you to move, delete, or compress files based on file conditions such as name patterns, size, and age.

-The project utilizes a rules file that defines the conditions and actions for file management.
+The rules are defined in a YAML file used as parameter.

 ## Features
 - **Move**: Move files to a specified directory.